qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 * For text at point, text inside rectangle and picture annotations, you can configure whether the text should :guilabel:`Ignore map rotation` or :guilabel:`Rotate with map`.
   In both cases, a custom :guilabel:`Angle` can be set for the feature orientation.
+  Its value is clockwise relative to the map canvas rotation.
   You can also :guilabel:`Show callout` when the picture or text anchor point is offset from its default placement.
   To create a callout for an annotation: